mascotte-scripts/cache/README.md

 You'll need to do this manually by yourself.
 Here's an example of what you'll need to do:

-So here we have GetPlayerPed(-1) saved into the cache:
+So here we have PlayerPedId() saved into the cache:

 `Cache.ClientPedId = PlayerPedId()`

 Anywhere you see `PlayerPedId()` in your script you'll need to replace it with `Cache.ClientPedId`